🔞 18+ Only | Gamble Responsibly | Problem Gambling Help | GamblingHelp NZ: 0800 654 655

 Bitcoin payments at NZ online casinos

-Bitcoin is not the right choice for casual players unfamiliar with cryptocurrency wallets.
-The setup process requires creating and securing a wallet, sourcing Bitcoin from an exchange or peer-to-peer platform, and understanding network confirmation mechanics.
-For players already familiar with cryptocurrency, however, Bitcoin offers a level of independence from traditional banking infrastructure that no other casino payment method matches.
+Crypto is not the right choice for casual players unfamiliar with wallets.
+The setup requires creating and securing a wallet, sourcing coins from an exchange, and understanding network confirmation mechanics.
+For players who already use crypto, however, it offers a level of speed and independence from traditional banking that no other casino payment method matches.

 The future of NZ online banking after POLi shutdown